pascalpha/studious-eureka/README.md

 # studious-eureka

+In my spare time I've been doing nothing, coding on the day bed being lazy.
 Was to implement some traits for some numerical project, and end up with full support for type_traits.
 At that moment, I thought why not and embarked on implementing all STL, or at least some of it.